hogyadenes/CarND-Path-Planning-Project/README.md

 # CarND-Path-Planning-Project
 Self-Driving Car Engineer Nanodegree Program

-### Simulator.
-You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases/tag/T3_v1.2).

 ### Goals
 In this project your goal is to safely navigate around a virtual highway with other traffic that is driving +-10 MPH of the 50 MPH speed limit.
-You will be provided the car's localization and sensor fusion data, there is also a sparse map list of waypoints around the highway.
-The car should try to go as close as possible to the 50 MPH speed limit, which means passing slower traffic when possible, note that other cars will try to change lanes too.
+Provided are the car's localization and sensor fusion data, there is also a sparse map list of waypoints around the highway.
+The car should try to go as close as possible to the 50 MPH speed limit, which means passing slower traffic when possible.
+Other cars will try to change lanes too.
 The car should avoid hitting other cars at all cost as well as driving inside of the marked road lanes at all times, unless going from one lane to another.
 The car should be able to make one complete loop around the 6946m highway.
 Since the car is trying to go 50 MPH, it should take a little over 5 minutes to complete 1 loop.
 Also the car should not experience total acceleration over 10 m/s^2 and jerk that is greater than 10 m/s^3.

-#### The map of the highway is in data/highway_map.txt
-Each waypoint in the list contains  [x,y,s,dx,dy] values. x and y are the waypoint's map coordinate position, the s value is the distance along the road to get to that waypoint in meters, the dx and dy values define the unit normal vector pointing outward of the highway loop.

-The highway's waypoints loop around so the frenet s value, distance along the road, goes from 0 to 6945.554.
+### Solution
+My approach calculates scores for each lane based on traffic (cars ahead and behind and their respective speed) and distance from the actual lane then chooses the lane with the highest score.
+The score function itself is quite simple but it contains some logic which might need some detailed explanation.

+if(dist_ahead_<10) score_ = 0;
+else if(dist_behind_<8) score_ = 0;
+else if(dist_behind_<12 && min_speed_ > act_speed) score_ = 0; //other car too close
+else score_ = 2*max_speed_ + dist_ahead_ + id_;

+If there is a car close in front of out car in the given lane (assuming where our car might be in that lane) then the score will be zero.
+If there is one next to us (but slightly behind) or is behind us but its speed is higher than ours then the score of the lane will be zero as well.
+Otherwise it is calculated as two times the possible speed on the lane (in mph) plus the distance to the closest car ahead.
+The ID is actually the number of the lane (as an integer number) to make the car prefer the rightmost lane in case all other parameters are equal.

+The lane changing logic contains some constraints as well.
+First it calculates and compares the score of each lane and marks the one with the highest score as candidate.
+If it is too far from our position (e.g. we are in the leftmost lane but the best would be the rightmost one) we must pass the middle lane as well so it must also be accessible and choosen first.
+I also defined a dead zone to allow lane changes only if the gain is considerable (otherwise the car might switch back and forth between two lanes too often).

+The path itself is calculated using the suggested spline library.
+First I used 30 path points but the car responded too slow so I decreased this list to only 10 points (I have a powerful computer so the calculations happened really fast but on a slower computer more points might be needed).

 ## Basic Build Instructions

+You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases/tag/T3_v1.2).

 1. Clone this repo.
 2. Make a build directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
 4. Run it: `./path_planning`.

-Here is the data provided from the Simulator to the C++ Program

-#### Main car's localization Data (No Noise)

-["x"] The car's x position in map coordinates

-["y"] The car's y position in map coordinates

-["s"] The car's s position in frenet coordinates

-["d"] The car's d position in frenet coordinates

-["yaw"] The car's yaw angle in the map

-["speed"] The car's speed in MPH

-#### Previous path data given to the Planner

-//Note: Return the previous list but with processed points removed, can be a nice tool to show how far along the path has processed since last time.

-["previous_path_x"] The previous list of x points previously given to the simulator

-["previous_path_y"] The previous list of y points previously given to the simulator

-#### Previous path's end s and d values

-["end_path_s"] The previous list's last point's frenet s value

-["end_path_d"] The previous list's last point's frenet d value

-#### Sensor Fusion Data, a list of all other car's attributes on the same side of the road.
-(No Noise)

-["sensor_fusion"] A 2d vector of cars and then that car's [car's unique ID, car's x position in map coordinates, car's y position in map coordinates, car's x velocity in m/s, car's y velocity in m/s, car's s position in frenet coordinates, car's d position in frenet coordinates.

 ## Details